microsoft/Project-Yellowstone-Documentation/business-central/sales/month-to-date.md

 - **Gross Profit MTD**

 Below, you can learn more about what each KPI means, how it is calculated, and what data was used in the calculations.

+---
+### Sales Amount

+The *Sales Amount* shows the total sales revenue earned in the current year.
+This KPI enables you to track your total sales revenue for the year thus far.

+**Formula**

+*Sales Amount* is the total amount of all value entries related to sales is added up for the selected year.

+**Data Sources**

+Data from the following tables are used to calculate the *Sales Amount*:
+- Value Entry

+---
+### Sales Amount MTD

+The *Sales Amount MTD* is the total sales amount earned in the current month, up until yesterday.

+**Formula**

+*Sales Amount MTD* is the total amount of all value entries related to sales is added up for the selected month, excluding today's date.

+**Data Sources**

+Data from the following tables are used to calculate the *Sales Amount MTD*:
+- Value Entry

+---
+### Gross Profit MTD

+The *Gross Profit MTD* is the gross profit earned in the current month, up until yesterday.

+**Formula**

+*Gross Profit MTD* is the total gross profit amount of all value entries related to sales is added up for the selected month, excluding today's date.

+**Data Sources**

+Data from the following tables are used to calculate the *Gross Profit MTD*:
+- Value Entry

 ## Data used in the Month-To-Date report